 When should I get an MRI of the knee?
 It depends whether you have arthritis, ACL or meniscus tear.When should I get an MRI of the knee?
 It depends whether you have arthritis, ACL or meniscus tear. https://phoenixspineandjoint.com/wp-content/uploads/2020/11/Layer-1-1-1024x683.png 1024 683 Team ATR1 Team ATR1 https://secure.gravatar.com/avatar/0641286428e191b5da15eb0bafa1288b?s=96&d=mm&r=g

 - no comments

-Back to the question of at hand — assuming you have no red flags— then how do you know if you need an MRI?
-Since most issues get better on their own without medical treatment, then if you are within the first 3 weeks after injury then an MRI can wait.
-If your knee pain is not getting better on it’s own after three weeks you should see a doctor.
-She will likely perform a physical examination, x-ray, and blood tests for infection.
-The results of these tests will determine whether or not you need an MRI.
+So, do you need an MRI of your knee?
+If you have any red flags, then you need an MRI right away.
+Since most issues get better on their own without medical treatment then if you have no red flags and are within the first 3 weeks after injury then an MRI can wait.
+If your knee pain is not getting better on its own after three weeks you should see a doctor.
+She will perform a physical examination, x-ray, and blood tests for infection.
+The results of these tests will decide whether you need an MRI.